KryptonLC/GoldenEye/README.md

 **ETL**
 * landing - get data from lunar & exchanges
 * staging - transform, aggregate, rank
-* serving - prepare for call from the website
+* loading - prepare for call from the website

 **Naming convention**